-The east hall parent doors will open for pick up at 2:15.
-Please arrive no later than 2:30 for afternoon pick up.
-Please honor the pick-up time by arriving early enough to allow for conversation with the teacher and gathering your child's belongings before our closing time (2:30).
+The southeast and west hall doors will open for pick up at 2:15pm.
+Please arrive no later than 2:30 pm for afternoon pick up.
+Please honor the pick up time by arriving early enough to allow for conversation with the teacher and gathering your child's belongings before our closing time (2:30).
 Teachers and Teacher Assistants have duties to complete after students leave for the day.
 Please be mindful and courteous of their time.

 A parent/family member is considered late if they arrive for pick up after 2:30.
-Children will be taken to an After School Care room at 2:30, and an After School Care daily drop-in rate will be charged to your account.
+Children will be taken to an AWP room at 2:30, and an AWP daily drop-in rate will be charged to your account.